jackspirou/clientjs/README.md

 - system language
 - cookies
 - canvas print

+## Bundles
+For maximum flexibility, this library is distributed in 4 different pre-bundled variants for the browser:

+- `dist/client.min.js` - full distribution bundle, contains Flash and Java detection mechanisms
+- `dist/client.flash.min.js` - contains Flash detection mechanism but misses Java detection (`getJavaVersion()` will throw an error when called)
+- `dist/client.java.min.js` - contains Java detection mechanism but misses Flash detection (`getFlashVersion()` will throw an error when called)
+- `dist/client.base.min.js` - misses both, Flash and Java detection mechanisms (`getFlashVersion()` and `getJavaVersion()` will throw an error when called)

 ## Available Methods
 Below is the current list of available methods to find information on a users browser/device.